-This leaves me slightly optimistic all in all.
+This leaves me slightly optimistic.
 A few years ago we didn’t have that many GNU/Linux distributions in this category, now we have at least six, and that’s only the more popular ones.
-If one of them behaves badly, you have a broad choice of alternatives where all your software still works the same.
+If one of them behaves badly you have a broad choice of alternatives where all your software still works the same way it always did.
 Unlike leaving the Windows camp for macOS where you’d have to make some lifestyle changes.

 This also shows, once again, the raw power of free and open source software.
 Let’s say you’re an Arch Linux contributor mortally afraid of gothic horror novels, but the Arch community suddenly decides that all Arch packages must ship with a complete copy of H.P.
 Lovecraft’s collected works.
 There’s nothing preventing you from creating a Cthulhu-free spin of Arch.
 None of the work you’ve put into Arch before is ever lost, and you won’t even have to change your habits since the base distribution will be the same.
 Who knows, maybe other Cthulhuphobes will join and help you out.
 Antergos and Manjaro started with just a few people as well, and look at where they are today.

 I’m not sure who I’m addressing with this — if you care about such issues you have surely already migrated to some FOSS operating system.
 If you don’t care about such issues, I’m not going to convince you to care either.

 But sometimes I talk to people and they are very surprised that Debian doesn’t collect any data about users.
 That there are operating systems where you still come first and where your freedoms matter.
 These people assume that it’s equally bad everywhere, but that isn’t true.
 Maybe I can surprise them by revealing that it’s not bad at all where I am, and that everyone’s invited.